BlumenthalJD/BarrenLand/README.md

 	2. Run the BarrenLand executable from the directory

 ## Implementation Details
-I chose to use an iterative depth-first search to find the each area.
+* I chose to use an iterative depth-first search to find the each area.
 Initially I was using a recursive implementation, but that was causing an internal stack overflow due to the depth that this solution requires.
+* In order to validate the input string, I'm using regex to ensure the correct number of input coords, as well as proper input formatting.